work-mohit/work-mohit/README.md

   <img src="https://readme-typing-svg.herokuapp.com?color=9644F4&size=40&center=true&vCenter=true&width=800&height=70&lines=I'm+Mohit+Joshi;An+Machine+Learning+Enthusiast;">
 </p>

 <p>An extensive learner, who loves to work with different technologies.
-An Ex-science student, currently a CS Student and aims to be a Data Scientist.</p>
+Currently working as a Quality Engineer at IBM and seeks to be a Data Scientist.</p>
 </div>
 <h3>Python & C++ Developer , Deep Learning & Computer Vision Enthusiast</h3>

-* I am [Mohit Joshi](https://www.linkedin.com/in/mohit-joshi-249a17190/) .
-I have completed Masters in Computer Applications from Graphic Era Hill University.
-Now working as an Associate System Engineer at IBM.
+* I am [Mohit Joshi](https://www.linkedin.com/in/workmohitjoshi) .
+I have completed Masters in Computer Applications (MCA) from Graphic Era Hill University.
+Now, I am working as an Associate system engineer at IBM.

 * I am a C++ and Python Developer & Exploring the field of Data Science. ✨

-* I have done multiple projects ranging from the field of Web development, Data Analysis, Machine Learning, Computer Vision, and Deep Learning. 🗄️
+* I have done multiple projects in the fields of Web Development, Data Analysis, Machine Learning, Computer Vision, and Deep Learning. 🗄️

 * I have also implemented research papers to enhance my practical experience.